Primary

 In MySetPlan programs, front squats are assigned as the primary squat for users who need quad emphasis or who report lower back discomfort with back squats.
 They also appear as a secondary squat variation for advanced users running high-frequency programs.
 The typical rep range is 6-10 — going below 5 reps is difficult because the front rack position fatigues before the legs do.

-Want Front Squat in your program?
+See where Front Squat fits in your weekly plan

 Set up the barbell in a squat rack at shoulder height.